SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 - Course and draft management workflows
 - Integration between services

-The team aimed for high endpoint coverage, testing endpoints under different scenarios such as:
+The aim was for high endpoint coverage, testing endpoints under different scenarios such as:

 - Different user roles and credentials
 - Authorized vs. unauthorized access